anachrocomputer/AvrMidi2CV/README.md

 Simple MIDI to Control Voltage (CV) converter.
-A work-in-progress at the moment, with a basic MIDI state machine and rudimentary CV and Velocity outputs via MCP4822 DAC.
+A work-in-progress at the moment, with a basic MIDI state machine and CV, Velocity, and Pitch Bend outputs via AD5676 DAC.
-This DAC is a dual 12-bit SPI type, and is not really accurate enough for 1V-per-octave note control voltages.
+This DAC is an 8-channel 16-bit SPI type, and should be accurate enough for 1V-per-octave note control voltages.
-It's fine for Velocity and Modulation Wheel signals, though, and it's cheap and readily available in an 8-pin DIL package.
+It's fine for Pitch Bend signals, too, which are 14-bit.
+But it's not cheap and only available in a 20-pin TSSOP package with 0.65mm pitch leads.
+Of the eight analog output channels, we're only using three so far.
-There are only two analog output channels, but we really need several for MIDI messages such as Control Change.
+When we need lots more channels for MIDI messages such as Control Change we'll add a 12-channel 8-bit DAC, the AD8804 (also SPI).

 The microcontroller has plenty of spare GPIO pins which we can use for on/off controls,